GreedYLearner1146/ANROT-HELANet/README.md

 ## Code Instructions ##
 The codes instructions presented in this github utilized miniImageNet as an example.
 The instructional codes for the remaining benchmarked will be available in the future.

+1) Run data_loading.py which load the datasets of your choice.
+Here we load and run the miniImageNet dataset.